inria-muse/service-traceroute/README.md

 go get github.com/inria-muse/service-traceroute
 ``

-Change to the folder `$GOPATH/src/github.com/inria-muse/service-traceroute/cmd/servicetraceroute/`.
+Change to the folder `$GOPATH/src/github.com/inria-muse/service-traceroute/`.
 (NOTE: this step assumes that you have set the `$GOPATH` environment variable.
 If you used the default value, this will correspond to `$HOME/go/`).

 Then run:

 ``
-go build
+./build.sh
 ``

-This will create the `servicetraceroute` binary.
+This will create the `servicetraceroute-linux-amd64`.
+Build support for other architectures requires modifying the file `build.sh`

 For help on how to execute a *Service Traceroute* experiment, run:

-`./servicetraceroute -h`
+`./build/servicetraceroute-linux-amd64 -h`

 ### Installation from binary